arras-energy/gridlabd-old/docs/GLM/General/Range.md

 If the last value generated is exactly equal to `<stop>`, then it is included in the range output.

-If the range generated to too long for the available buffer space allocated to range generation, or the `<step>` is invalid for the `<start>` and `<stop>` values specified, then an error will be generated and processing will stop.
+If the range generated is too long for the available buffer space allocated to range generation, or the `<step>` is invalid for the `<start>` and `<stop>` values specified, then an error will be generated and processing will stop.

 # See also
 * [[GLM/Macro/For]]